 CHROME – https://www.google.fr/chrome/browser/desktop/index.html ( set it to default )

 ARDUINO.exe – https://www.arduino.cc/en/Main/Software

 2/ Set the Port com of your Arduino(s) in device manager to 115200 BAUD.

 3/ Create a new directory [mrl] on root of your disk like this C:\mrl\

 4/ Download Myrobotlab : myrobotlab.jar and extract it like this in your C:\mrl\

 5/Double click myrobotlab.jar and wait for MRL to launch your browser.
 For Mac and Linux users, Open your terminal, set the path to your directory which contains the .jar file and run this line: java -jar myrobotlab.jar

 Go in Runtime tab and click install all services.
-This is going to take a while, sometimes you can see the status of the installation, and sometimes not, there is still a bug to be fixed.
+This is going to take a while, you can see the status of the installation.

 7/InMoov2 will load components, then the InMoov2 window should open.
 You can select each skeleton to configure them or launch the preset script to test the Virtual InMoov potential at once.